 3) Scroll down to the Settings section and turn on Include Categories.

-4) Tap Save at the top of the screen to save your feed changes.
+4) Tap Save to confirm your feed changes.

-New timeline items will now have categories in the body if the feed supports them.
-If you want to see the categories on all items immediately however, to create a filter rule for instance, you’ll have to manually clear the feed’s cache.
+New timeline items will now by annotated with categories if the feed supports them.
+If you want to see the categories on all previously downloaded items, you’ll have to manually clear the feed’s cache.

 NOTE: The Include Categories preference is only available on RSS feeds, ie blogs.
 Social media posts and other feed sources don't have categories to expose.